Campostrini/dwd_dl/README.md

 nvidia-smi
 ```

+If you're not running it inside docker, add the project directory to `PYTHONPATH`.

 ## Training
+It is assumed one is using docker.

 When you first run the training routine, a new hidden directory will be created with a RADOLAN_FCFG.yml file.
 It contains various configuration settings.